hyperledger/toc/governing-documents/project-incubation-exit.md

 in a [Proposal for a Hyperledger Improvement Project (HIP)](https://hyperledger.github.io/hyperledger-hip/) Because not all projects have the same goals, the importance of each criteria and the exact definition of this second set of criteria may vary from one project to another.
-Ultimately the TOC is responsible for determining whether a project deserves to move to *Graduated* or not and this decision does not need to be solely based on these exit criteria.
-The purpose of these exit criteria is to help the TOC in its decision process by informing its members of key aspects of the project.
+Ultimately the TAC is responsible for determining whether a project deserves to move to *Graduated* or not and this decision does not need to be solely based on these exit criteria.
+The purpose of these exit criteria is to help the TAC in its decision process by informing its members of key aspects of the project.

 # Minimum requirements